chongwyb/NodeJS-MySQL/README.md

 Re-run the application.

 ### Custom unit tests
-IN /server.tests/main.js, replace the base test cases with the custom test cases.
+In /server.tests/main.js, replace the base test cases with the custom test cases.
 ```javascript
 // const <test case> = require('./<path to file>');